-Dr. Paulina Abustan (any pronoun, gender fluid) centers the alternative worldmaking of intersectional disability justice and queer critical race feminists found within elementary school, youth popular culture, and transgender, nonbinary, queer, and diasporic Pilipinx social justice and decolonial learning spaces.
-Their critical intersectional feminist ethnography dissertation highlighted the ways in which elementary school teachers, staff, and students participate in alternative worldmaking everyday through building an interdependent community, prioritizing rest, and honoring differences.
-Their previous research publications showcased the alternative worldmaking of transgender, nonbinary, and queer students of color activists in higher education and the decolonial activisms of transgender, nonbinary, queer, Indigenous, and diasporic Pilipinx community leaders and educators.
-Their current and future research seeks to gather stories from sick, disabled, transgender, nonbinary, and queer educators and youth of color of what their dream learning spaces look and/or feel like and how dream worlds are imagined through youth popular culture animated shows.
-As an 8th year instructor, Dr. Paulina Abustan has taught Women’s, Gender, and Sexuality Studies, Teaching and Learning, Multicultural Leadership, and Academic Success courses.
-Dr. Paulina Abustan is currently a cofounder and academic success coach of UW Bothell’s Academic Success Coaching Program and a Disability Culture lecturer of UW Bothell’s Educational Studies.
+Dr. Paul/Leena/Paulina Abustan (any pronoun, gender fluid) centers the alternative worldmaking of intersectional disability justice and queer critical race feminists found within elementary school, youth popular culture animated storytelling, and decolonial Pilipinx and BIPOC coalitional activist spaces.
+Their critical intersectional feminist ethnography dissertation highlighted the ways in which elementary school members participate in alternative worldmaking everyday through building an interdependent community, prioritizing rest, and honoring differences.
+Their previous research publications showcased the collective alternative worldmaking of transgender and queer students of color activists in higher education along with transgender and queer Indigenous and diasporic Pilipinx community leaders, activists, and educators.
+Their current and future research gathers stories from sick, disabled, transgender, and queer educators and youth of color of what their dream learning spaces feel like and how dream worlds are imagined within youth popular culture animated storytelling and coalitional Pilipinx and BIPOC activist spaces.
+Dr. Abustan is a 9th year higher education instructor and is currently a Visiting Assistant Professor of Western Washington University’s Women’s, Gender, and Sexuality Studies and an Affiliate Assistant Professor of University of Washington, Bothell’s Educational Studies, University of Washington’s Disability Studies, and Highline College’s Ethnic and Gender Studies.